 Thomas’ father, Ninian Beall V, died in January 1856.
 A long-time resident of Georgetown, District of Columbia, his obituary says he had lately been living in Montgomery County.
 The 1850 census confirms that, showing him in Rockville, Maryland.
 (His name is mis-transcribed on Ancestry as Mirian Beall; you can search for that or for his last wife, Rachel Beall.)
 I have not located probate for him in either Washington or Montgomery counties.

-In April of 1853, a woman named Kitty removed herself from Edward Magruder’s farm.
+In April of 1853, a woman named Kitty removed herself from Edward E. Magruder’s farm.
 He placed an ad in the Baltimore Sun, describing her as 30 years old, five feet tall, and “very black.”
 This likely was the Kitty he had just purchased from the estate of his cousin, Oliver B. Magruder, whom I have identified as Kitty Semmes.
-Some runaways were making a bid for freedom; others just longed to see family on other farms and were willing to bear the consequences.
-Kitty taking off so soon after the dispersal of people from Oliver’s farm suggests the latter–or a strong aversion to her new situation. http://slavery.msa.maryland.gov/html/mapped_images/mnpage15569.html
+Some runaways were seeking their freedom; others just longed to see family on other farms and were willing to bear the consequences.
+Kitty taking off so soon after the dispersal of people from Oliver’s farm suggests the latter, or a strong aversion to her new situation. http://slavery.msa.maryland.gov/html/mapped_images/mnpage15569.html

 In December of 1861, Fielder Magruder Jr. advertised Anthony (Tony) Crawford as a runaway.
 In 1862, Tony was either still at large or had run again, as Magruder requested an arrest warrant for him in Washington.
-Fielder Jr. lived past Emancipation, but did not file for compensation in 1867, so we can’t look at those lists for evidence that Tony Crawford did or did not make good his escape.
+Fielder Jr. lived past Emancipation but did not file for compensation in 1867, so we can’t look at those lists for evidence that Tony Crawford did or did not make good his escape.
 In 1870, an Antony Crawford, 35, was living in Spaldings District of P.G.
-County, but lacking any record of Anthony’s age in 1861 or 1862, it’s impossible to speculate.
+County, but lacking any record of Anthony’s age in 1861 or 1862, he can only be tentatively attached to the Tony we are looking for.

 Post-Emancipation

-An extensive search for post-emancipation records is beyond the scope of this page, but a few are worth noting.
+An extensive search for post-emancipation records is beyond the scope of this page, but here are a few worth noting.

 - 1870 U.S. Census, Maryland, PG, Bladensburg, p.
 31b, Dw 28, Fam 29, Andrew Crawford; digital image Ancestry.com (https://www.ancestry.com/discoveryui-content/view/23593908:7163?tid=&pid=&queryId=5793b76a87a1a126bb2bd9c3368e118a&_phsrc=Gzo820&_phstart=successSource)

-The 1870 census provides circumstantial evidence linking the three Wright men.
+The 1870 census provides circumstantial evidence about the three Wright men.
 William Wright and his wife Charlott lived in Bladensburg with their children, Ann and Charles.
-Elias Wright, born in Maryland, appears in Washington, D.C., Ward 3, Dwelling #2304, with his wife Sarah or Sallie, and a recorded age of 33, making him five years younger than expected.
-However, his three children are named Charlotte, George, and Willie.
+In Washington, D.C., Elias Wright, born in Maryland, appears in Ward 3, Dwelling #2304, with his wife Sarah or Sallie, and a recorded age of 33, making him five years younger than expected.
+However, the names of his three children-Charlotte, George, and Willie–tie him to this family.
 George is more difficult to pin down, as the Maryland census shows two black men named George Wright and born in 1840–one in Baltimore, one in Montgomery County.

 - 1870 U.S. Census, Maryland, PG, Bladensburg, p.
 55, Dw 185, Fam 172, William Wright; digital image Ancestry.com (https://www.ancestry.com/discoveryui-content/view/23596813:7163?tid=&pid=&queryId=cb8c1a191eeb54b4a7c4b0a1ac7be8ec&_phsrc=Gzo705&_phstart=successSource)